AldoRuizP/react-certification-2020/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+when running the app using this command, you'll use the default video data located in the `videoMockFile` and `videoMockData` files.
+This way you wont experience expiration timeouts form the youtube api.

+### `firebase serve`

+Runs the app locally in production mode

+when running the app using this command, you'll use the real time fetched data from the youtube api.
+Beware, you may experience expiration timeouts form the youtube api, due to the limit.

 ## Features

 ### Non logged in users